 4. Why do you want to work in property? / What motivates you?

-Lorraine Marley, the learning and development adviser at Grainger plc, says, ‘Outstanding candidates convey their passion for the property industry.’
+A former learning and development adviser at Grainger plc said: ‘Outstanding candidates convey their passion for the property industry.’

 If you aren’t asked why you want to work in property in your initial application (which most likely you will be) you should include it in your covering letter if you’re asked to provide one.